All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Wellbutrin and semaglutide may be taken together under physician supervision.
 Learn about potential interactions between bupropion and semaglutide, safety considerations, and what to discuss with your doctor.

-There is no known direct pharmacological interaction between Wellbutrin (bupropion) and semaglutide, and many patients take both medications without complications.
-However, the combination has not been specifically studied in large clinical trials, so physician oversight is essential.
+There's no known direct pharmacological interaction between Wellbutrin (bupropion) and semaglutide, and many patients take both medications without complications.
+But the combination hasn't been specifically studied in large clinical trials, so physician oversight is important.
 Your prescriber should evaluate your individual health profile before approving this pairing.

 Wellbutrin is an atypical antidepressant that works primarily by inhibiting the reuptake of norepinephrine and dopamine.
-It is prescribed for major depressive disorder, seasonal affective disorder, and as a smoking cessation aid.
+It's prescribed for major depressive disorder, seasonal affective disorder, and as a smoking cessation aid.
 Semaglutide is a GLP-1 receptor agonist used for type 2 diabetes and weight management.
-Because these medications target entirely different systems in the body, they are generally considered compatible from a pharmacological standpoint.
+Because these medications target entirely different systems in the body, they're generally considered compatible from a pharmacological standpoint.

 How Wellbutrin and Semaglutide Interact